-When I was growing up in Northern California, my father flew airplanes for a living.
-But one of his hobbies was guitar-making.
+When I was growing up in Northern California, my father flew airplanes for a living, but one of his hobbies was guitar making.
 He was brilliant at it, and I was amazed by it.
 I used to sit at his bench in the garage for hours and watch him work.
 Little by little I became more involved, and eventually I was making guitars with him.
 There’s a good chance that I was the first kid on the block that was taught how to use a table saw and a pin router.
 James Creston and I were good friends in our teenage years, and we played in a band together in high school.
-He too spent time watching my dad work on guitars, and showed an interest in the craft himself.
+He too, spent time watching my dad work on guitars, and showed an interest in the craft himself.
 These experiences would later develop into a long-term business partnership.

 In 2005, I moved to San Diego and got a job selling custom instruments for Carvin Guitars.
 I was also making guitars from scratch in my free time, exploring different ideas and designs.
 I began receiving commissions for custom instruments, and subsequently decided to move to San Francisco to actually pursue a career as a luthier.
 James was the first person I called.

 In 2016, I moved to New Orleans and became a partner at Strange Guitarworks with Benjamin Strange.
-My role at Maret as the head luthier and designer now takes place from this location, making Maret Guitars a tri-coastal custom instrument company, and we’re making higher quality guitars than ever before!
-I’m proud to be a part of such a creative and energetic team, and I’m excited for what the future brings.
+My role at Maret Guitars as the head luthier and designer now takes place from this location.
+James, who had been running the California location as a guitar repair shop when I moved to the East Coast, began milling our cache of kiln-dried lumber and processing guitar parts, then shipping them to New Orleans for me to complete.
+In addition to custom guitars I build here using alternatively sourced materials, this is the way we work – and we’re making higher quality instruments than ever before!
+I’m proud to be a part of such a creative and energetic team, I’m grateful for the ability to continue exercising my craft, and I’m excited for what the future brings!